irdest/irdest/docs/user/src/guides/01_basic.md

 }
 ```

-Download [public-test-network.pm]() and place it next to the Ratman
+Download [public-test-network.pm]() (coming soon!) and place it next
-configuration.
+to the Ratman configuration.
 After that, restart Ratman!

 ```console
 $ systemctl --user restart ratmand